CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 ##### - custom shortcut fix

-fix custom shortcut to work on load, reduce DOM manipulation and use vue interpolation.
+Fix custom shortcut to work on load, reduce DOM manipulation and use vue interpolation.

 ## Links to Pull Requests